 –The next water leak can be caused by the windshield plastic cowl.
 The upper part can be warped up, interestingly, right above the cabin air inlet-good engineering right?
 In this case it will obviously let the water to leak directly into the cabin air inlet and into the interior.
 Replacing this plastic panel is not hard and you can do it even yourself + some of the owners have also put some sealant under the edge of this cowl.

 How to remove the windshield plastic cowl.

-This Land Rover Discovery is built on the same platform as the Range Rover Sport so it has that integrated body frame solution, which means that it has a separate frame which can be separated from the body.
+This Land Rover Discovery is built on the same platform as the Range Rover Sport so it has that integrated body frame solution, which means that it has a separate ladder frame which can be separated from the body.
 And it actually has to be separated if you want to replace certain parts.
-This solution makes the body overall much stronger than in the regular Mercedes M class or Audi Q7 or BMW X5.
+This solution makes the body overall much stronger than in a regular Mercedes M class, Audi Q7 or BMW X5.

 -First of all, keep in mind that the air compressor can often fail.
-In this case if you can’t raise the car, and if you can’t hear the compressor working, then it’s most probably time to buy a new compressor.
+So if you can’t raise the car, and if you can’t hear the compressor working, then it’s most probably time to buy a new compressor.
 But in this case it’s good to first check the compressor fuse.

 -Next you should pay attention to all those whining, growling and humming noises from the front and rear of the car which can indicate worn internal parts of the front or rear differentials.
 This can be an issue mainly on the early cars from the first 2 or 3 years of production, but it’s of course good to listen for these noises in the newer cars as well.

 The price for a new front differential starts at approx. 1 400 € / $1 570.